drewbarontini/documents/workflow/planning.md

 In addition to the themes, I also have a _Focus_.
 I set this week to week, but it also can extend into a longer timeframe.
 For example, right now I'm working on a project related to "Onboarding," so that is my current _Focus_.
 When I plan for next week, I will create an event (`Onboarding (F)`) that extends Monday-Friday.
 Now, each morning, when I review my schedule for the day, I'm able to see which _Theme_ lines up with the _Focus_.
 For example, on Monday I'll do _Administrative_ tasks related to _Onboarding_ primarily.

-## Tasks & Milestones
+## Tasks & OKRs

 After the _Themes_ and _Focus_ are set, I'm able to then look at my _Tasks_ and _Milestones_ for the upcoming week.

-*Milestones* are set for _Weekly_, _Quarterly_, and _Yearly_ intervals.
-I focus on my _yearly_ milestones first, so that I'm then able to break those down into _quarterly_ and _weekly_ milestones.
-Each week, I look at my _yearly_ and _quarterly_ milestones to determine what can be achieved in the upcoming week.
-Once those are set, I look at my `Next 7 Days` list of tasks to make sure and schedule the _weekly_ milestones, accordingly.
+*OKRs* are set for _Weekly_, _Quarterly_, and _Yearly_ intervals.
+I focus on my _yearly_ OKRs first, so that I'm then able to break those down into _quarterly_ and _weekly_ OKRs.
+Each week, I look at my _yearly_ and _quarterly_ OKRs to determine what can be achieved in the upcoming week.
+Once those are set, I look at my `Next 7 Days` list of tasks to make sure and schedule the _weekly_ OKRs, accordingly.